Administration of Thiruvanathapuram district: Introduction

 The state legislative assembly and Secretariat are located in Thiruvananthapuram.
 The city also serves as the headquarters of the Thiruvananthapuram district.
 The Thiruvananthapuram municipality was established in 1920 and was declared as a Corporation on 30 October 1940, during the rule of Chitra Thirunal Bala Rama Varma.
 The city is administered by the Thiruvananthapuram Corporation which headed by a mayor and is responsible for the overall supervision and control of the administrative functions.
 The city council is democratically elected and comprises 100 members representing various wards.
-The Corporation of Trivandrum was ranked second out of 21 cities on best governance and administrative practices in India in 2014.
+The Corporation of Thiruvananthapuram was ranked second out of 21 cities on best governance and administrative practices in India in 2014.